-- 1) The Accounting Officer may - - a) dispense with the official procurement processes established by this Policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only -

-(i) in an emergency;
+- 1) The Accounting Officer may - - a) dispense with the official procurement processes established by this Policy and to procure any required goods or services through any convenient process, which may include direct negotiations, but only - - (i) in an emergency; - (a) Circumstances that warrant emergency dispensation, includes but are not limited to - - (i) the possibility of human injury or death; - (ii) the possibility of damage to property; - (iii) failure to take necessary action may result in the municipality not being able to render an essential community service;

-- (a) Circumstances that warrant emergency dispensation, includes but are not limited to - - (i) the possibility of human injury or death; - (ii) the possibility of damage to property; - (iii) failure to take necessary action may result in the municipality not being able to render an essential community service; - (iv) the interruption of services related to communication facilities or support services critical to the effective functioning of the municipality as a whole; or - (v) the eminent possibility of serious damage occurring to the natural environment. - (b) The prevailing situation, or imminent danger, should be of such a scale and nature that it could not readily be alleviated by interim measures, in order to allow time for the formal tender process. - (c) Procurement in the case of emergencies must be tacitly approved by the relevant director or his delegate prior to incurring the expenditure (before issuing an instruction to the supplier) and must be reported in writing for final approval to the Accounting Officer before an order or instruction is issued. - (ii) if such goods or services are produced or available from a single provider only; - (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) acquisition of animals for zoos and/or nature and game reserves; or - (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes including, but not limited to-: - (a) ad-hoc repairs to plant and equipment where it is not possible to ascertain the nature or extent of the work required in order to call for bids (strip and quote); - (b) any contract relating to the publication of notices and advertisements by the municipality where applicable legislation or applicable council policy dictates. - (c) Membership and subscription to professional bodies and any training provided by such bodies for purposes of obtaining continuous professional development points; - (d) the attendance of conferences and workshops; - (e) the use of couriers for official documents/parcels; - b) ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature; and - c) may condone any irregular expenditure incurred in contravention of, or that is not in accordance with a requirement of this Policy and which is not also a contravention of the Municipal Supply Chain Management Regulations (GG 27636 of 30 May 2005), provided that such condonation and the reasons therefore shall be reported to Council at the next ensuing meeting. - The Accounting Officer must record the reasons for any deviations in terms of sub-clauses (1)(a) and (b) of this policy and report them to the next Council Meeting and include as a note to the annual financial statements. - 3) Sub-clause (2) does not apply to the procurement of goods and services contemplated in clause 11(2) of this policy.
+- (iv) the interruption of services related to communication facilities or support services critical to the effective functioning of the municipality as a whole; or - (v) the eminent possibility of serious damage occurring to the natural environment. - (b) The prevailing situation, or imminent danger, should be of such a scale and nature that it could not readily be alleviated by interim measures, in order to allow time for the formal tender process. - (c) Procurement in the case of emergencies must be tacitly approved by the relevant director or his delegate prior to incurring the expenditure (before issuing an instruction to the supplier) and must be reported in writing for final approval to the Accounting Officer before an order or instruction is issued. - (ii) if such goods or services are produced or available from a single provider only; - (iii) for the acquisition of special works of art or historical objects where specifications are difficult to compile; - (iv) acquisition of animals for zoos and/or nature and game reserves; or - (v) in any other exceptional case where it is impractical or impossible to follow the official procurement processes including, but not limited to-: - b) ratify any minor breaches of the procurement processes by an official or committee acting in terms of delegated powers or duties which are purely of a technical nature; and - c) may condone any irregular expenditure incurred in contravention of, or that is not in accordance with a requirement of this Policy and which is not also a contravention of the Municipal Supply Chain Management Regulations (GG 27636 of 30 May 2005), provided that such condonation and the reasons therefore shall be reported to Council at the next ensuing meeting. - 2) The Accounting Officer must record the reasons for any deviations in terms of sub-clauses (1)(a) and (b) of this policy and report them to the next Council Meeting and include as a note to the annual financial statements. - 3) Sub-clause (2) does not apply to the procurement of goods and services contemplated in clause 11(2) of this policy.

-37 Unsolicited bids
+36 Unsolicited bids